ryjfgjl/DiLuConverter/README.md

 On Windows: ExcelToDatabase.exe
 On Linux: ./ExcelToDatabase

-**Choose Excels**
+**Choose and Input**

-Choose the directory with excel files; Input target database information; Choose import mode.
+Choose the directory with excel files; Input target database information; Choose import mode

-3.Click Start.

-## Schedule
-C:\Users\ryjfgjl>D:\Projects\ExcelToDatabase4.4\ExcelToDatabase.exe D:\Projects\ExcelToDatabase4.4\config.ini
-You can run this command in DOS to start program.
-So you can add a scheduled task in windows, D:\Projects\ExcelToDatabase4.4\ExcelToDatabase.exe is our program and D:\Projects\ExcelToDatabase4.4\config.ini is your configuration file.
-Note: configuration file can be saved when you manual run ExcelToDatabase, and you can copy it to anywhere and rename it.
-eg: D:\config_everyday.ini
+**Click Start**

-## Tested Environments:
+## Supported Environments:
-Windows 7+, MySQL 5.6+/Oracle 11g+, Excel 1997+(xls,xlsx,xlsm,csv)
+Windows/Linux, MySQL/Oracle/SQLServer/Hive, Excel(xls,xlsx,xlsm,csv)

+## Menu

-## Options Detail:
+## Options:
+In general, you only need to provide information in the section of "General".
+But if you want to do more, you may need "Advanced" section

 ### General：
 #### Excel：